zowe/docs-site/docs/user-guide/ze-profiles.md

 Zowe V2 uses *team profiles* to simplify profile management by letting you edit, store, and share mainframe connection details in one location, a configuration file.

 You can use a text editor or an IDE to populate configuration files with the connection information for your mainframe services.
-By default, your *global* team configuration file is located in the `.zowe home` folder, whereas the *project* configuration file is located in the main directory of your project.
+By default, your *global* team configuration file is located in the `.zowe` home folder, whereas the *project* configuration file is located in the main directory of your project.

 You can create profiles that you use globally, given that the names of the globally-used profiles are different from your other profile names.

 :::note

-A project context takes precedence over global configuration.
+When multiple profiles are available in Zowe CLI, project configuration takes precedence over global configuration.
+To learn more, see [How Zowe CLI uses configurations](../user-guide/cli-using-understand-profiles-configs).

 :::

 ### Creating team configuration files

-Create a team configuration file.
+Create a team configuration file:

 1. Navigate to the explorer tree.
 2. Hover over **DATA SETS**, **USS**, or **JOBS**.